 With your server and user set up, you are ready to begin.

 Ubuntu 20.04 and other versions of Debian Linux ship with Python 3 pre-installed.
-To make sure that our versions are up-to-date, let’s update and upgrade the system with the
+To make sure that our versions are up-to-date, update your local package index:

 - sudo apt update